 We were also expected to know other general facts about the fraternity such as its founding on the University of Wisconsin campus on December 11, 1902, and its association with alchemy.
 Other secrets about the fraternity would be revealed during our formal initiation ceremony.
 Finally, we were all given a plaque of wood and instructed to lacquer and decorate it with the fraternity's code of arms, and then have it signed by all of the fraternity brothers.

 During the next three months, I got to know well most of the fraternity brothers, and especially all of my pledge brothers.
 The fraternity brothers included both undergraduates and graduates in the field of chemistry.
 Some of the undergraduates were majoring in chemistry to become doctors, teachers, and graduate students.
-The graduate students were all doing research in preparation to earn Masters and Doctorate degrees.
+The graduate students were all researching in preparation to earn Masters and Doctorate degrees.

 Jack W or Waz was one of my pledge brothers whom I got to know the best.
-He was an undergraduate majoring in chemistry, and it was really a lot of fun being around him.
+He was an undergraduate majoring in chemistry, and it was a lot of fun being around him.
 We had so many good times both in the frat house and outside in the bars, especially Johnnie a Go-Go.

 I also learned a lot about the frat house.
 It was an enormous three-story structure built around 1900.
-Upon entering the house, there was a small foyer which after making a left turn led to a library on the left, dining room on the right, and huge living room on the end.
+Upon entering the house, there was a small foyer which after making a left turn led to a library on the left, dining room on the right, and huge living room in the end.
 A big kitchen was in the back of the house.
 At the base of the stairs leading up to the second floor, there was a half bath powder room.
 On the second floor, there were five rooms, a large bathroom with two showers, and a sleeping dorm which was one step down from the bathroom.
 On the third floor, there were four or five other rooms.
 The fraternity employed a cook and maid who prepared supper six days a week.
 There was also a house dog, Kim, and a dog committee responsible for walking him every day.